UoMResearchIT/matlab-novice/episodes/03-loading_data.md

 0,0.034,0.114,0.2,0.272,0.321,0.328,0.32,0.314,0.287,0.246,0.215,0.207,0.171,0.146,0.131,0.107,0.1,0.088,0.065,0.061,0.052,0.04,0.042,0.04,0.03,0.031,0.031,0.016,0.019,0.02,0.017,0.019,0.006,0.009,0.01,0.01,0.005,0.001,0.011
 0,0.081,0.216,0.277,0.273,0.356,0.38,0.349,0.315,0.23,0.235,0.198,0.106,0.198,0.084,0.171,0.126,0.14,0.086,0.01,0.06,0.081,0.022,0.035,0.01,0.086,-0,0.102,0.032,0.07,0.017,0.136,0.022,-0,0.031,0.054,-0,-0,0.05,0.001
 ```

+There is a very tempting button that says "Import Data" in the toolbar.
+If you click on it, you can find the file, and it will take you through a GUI wizard to upload the data.
+However, this is much more complicated than what we need, and it is not very helpful for loading multiple files (as we will in later episodes).
+Instead, lets try to do it on the command window.

 We can search the documentation to try to learn how to read our matrix of data.
 Type `read matrix` into the documentation toolbar.